wethod/learning-center-source/content/pipeline/index.md

 Wethod keeps record of all your **customer relationship’s history** in a project timeline.
 Every project has its own project timeline.
 Team members can access this section from the project pipeline.

-You can log activities like:
+You can log these activities in Timeline:

 * **Calls**
 * **Emails** with addressee, text and files attached.
 * **Meetings**
 * **Milestones** (coming soon)

 You can also **set reminders** for the future, **add follow ups** of existing events and **tag colleagues** in the event description.

 On the left column you can find this informations about the project: